Azure/Azure-Sentinel/DataConnectors/microsoft-sentinel-log-analytics-logstash-output-plugin/README.md

         sample_file_path => "c:\\temp"
     }
 }
 ```

 ### Optional configuration

 - **managed_identity** - Boolean, false by default.
 Set to `true` if you'd whish to authenticate using a Managed Identity.
-Managed Identities provide a "passwordless" authentication.
+Managed Identities provide a "passwordless" authentication solution.
 This means providing `client_app_id`, `client_app_secret` and `tenant_id` is no longer requird.
 [Learn more about using anaged Identities](<https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview>).

+    **Using Managed Identities over app registrations is highly recommended!**

-If your machine resides outside of Azure user `arc_managed_identity` instead.
+    If your machine resides outside of Azure, please make sure the machine is onboarded into Azure Arc.
-- **arc_managed_identity** - Boolean, false by default.
-Set to `true` is you'd which to authenticate using a Managed Identity, but the machine resides outside of Azure.
-On-boarding the machine into Azure Arc is mandatory for this to work.
 [Learn more about Azure Arc](<https://learn.microsoft.com/en-us/azure/azure-arc/servers/overview#next-steps>)
 - **key_names** – Array of strings, if you wish to send a subset of the columns to Log Analytics.
 - **plugin_flush_interval** – Number, 5 by default.
 Defines the maximal time difference (in seconds) between sending two messages to Log Analytics.
 - **retransmission_time** - Number, 10 by default.
 This will set the amount of time in seconds given for retransmitting messages once sending has failed.
 - **compress_data** - Boolean, false by default.
 When this field is true, the event data is compressed before using the API.
 Recommended for high throughput pipelines
 - **proxy** - String, Empty by default.
 Specify which proxy URL to use for API calls for all of the communications with Azure.
 - **proxy_aad** - String, Empty by default.
-Specify which proxy URL to use for API calls for the Azure Active Directory service.
+Specify which proxy URL to use for API calls to the Microsoft Entra ID service.
 Overrides the proxy setting.
 - **proxy_endpoint** - String, Empty by default.
 Specify which proxy URL to use when sending log data to the endpoint.
 Overrides the proxy setting.
 - **azure_cloud** - String, Empty by default.
 Used to specify the name of the Azure cloud that is being used, AzureCloud is set as default.
 Available values are: AzureCloud, AzureChinaCloud and AzureUSGovernment.

-Here is an example for the output plugin configuration section using a Managed Identity on an Azure VM:
+Here is an example for the output plugin configuration section using a Managed Identity:

 ```
 output {
     microsoft-sentinel-log-analytics-logstash-output-plugin {